 Center for Policy Design

-2023-2024 Advanced Education Policy Leadership Program (AEPLP)
+Education Policy Leadership Consortium®

-Advanced Education Policy Leadership Consortium® AEPLP
+2024-25 Advanced Education Policy Leadership Program (Advanced EPLP) Description

 Program Mission

-To engage state education policy program alumni in collaborating with peers across state lines to further enhance the knowledge and skills that support the development, adoption, and implementation of public policy to improve educational opportunities for all.
+To engage state education policy program alumni in collaborating with peers across state lines to further enhance the knowledge and skills that support the development, adoption, and implementation of public policy to improve educational opportunity for all.

 PROGRAM GOALS